How do you avoid real estate cyber scams?

-“By now most people have heard of the Nigerian prince scams or phishing emails asking for social security or banking information, but many people don’t know that they need to watch out for possible scams when buying or selling their home,” said Glenda Krull, President of the Snohomish County Camano Association of Realtors®.
+“By now most people have heard of the Nigerian prince scams or phishing emails asking for social security or banking information, but many people don’t know that they need to watch out for possible scams when buying or selling their home,” said Ellen Bohn, President of the Snohomish County-Camano Association of REALTORS® (SCCAR).
 “Cybercrimes have become increasingly sophisticated over the years and the people perpetrating them focus on situations where a lot of money is changing hands, making real estate transactions an ideal target.”

-The National Association of Realtors® recently warned its members and consumers about one example, a wiring scam during the closing stage of the home buying and selling process.
+The National Association of REALTORS® (NAR) recently warned its members and consumers about one example, a wiring scam during the closing stage of the home buying and selling process.
 Hackers will break into the email accounts of consumers and real estate professionals to get details about a real estate transaction.
-The hacker will then send an email pretending to be the buyer, seller, real estate agent or someone else involved in the closing process and say there has been a last minute change and provide new wiring instructions; the instructions send the closing costs funds directly into the hacker’s bank account.
+The hacker will then send an email pretending to be the buyer, seller, real estate agent or someone else involved in the closing process and say there has been a last-minute change and provide new wiring instructions; the instructions send the closing costs funds directly into the hacker’s bank account.

 While it may seem like there are hundreds of ways for a criminal to take advantage of a consumer online, there are just as many ways consumers can protect themselves.
-Here are a few tips from the Snohomish County Camano Association of Realtors® to help home buyers and sellers recognize and avoid real estate scams:
+Here are a few tips from Snohomish County-Camano Association of REALTORS® to help home buyers and sellers recognize and avoid real estate scams:

 Do not click on unverified email.
-“If you do not recognize the name or email address of the sender, do not open the email,” Krull said.
-“And beware of any attachments or downloadable files from unknown email addresses; they can contain viruses or provide a way for a hacker to access your computer.”
+“If you do not recognize the name or email address of the sender, do not open the email,” Bohn said, “And beware of any attachments or downloadable files from unknown email addresses; they can contain viruses or provide a way for a hacker to access your computer.”

 Do not use unsecured Wi-Fi.
 It may seem harmless to check banking information using the free Wi-Fi at your local coffee shop, but using an open connection can leave you vulnerable to hackers and scammers.
 Only access sensitive information on your home computer or on a secured network.

 If you suspect fraud, tell someone.
-“If you suspect fraud has or is in the process of occurring, contact all parties connected to the transaction immediately,” stated Krull.
+“If you suspect that fraud has or is in the process of occurring, contact all parties contacted to the transaction immediately,” stated Bohn.
 “Unfortunately, often there is nothing that can be done to retrieve money stolen in the scam, however, you should still report the incident to the FBI’s Internet Crime Complaint Center or the Federal Trade Commission.”

-For more information about how to securely and safely buy or sell a home, be sure to work with a Realtor, a member of the National Association of Realtors.
-Snohomish County Camano Association of Realtors is the voice for real estate in Snohomish County.
-If you have questions for The Expert about Real Estate email us at firstname.lastname@example.org, or by visiting https://www.sccar.org.
+For more information about how to safely buy or sell a home, be sure to work with a REALTOR®, a member of the National Association of REALTORS®.
+Snohomish County-Camano Association of REALTORS® is the voice for real estate in Snohomish County.
+If you have questions for The Expert about real estate email us at firstname.lastname@example.org, or visit www.sccar.org.